PHPitiful/php-mini-framework/README.md

 the response after processing your `stuff`.
 At the end just flush the response.
 You will want to add more entries to the `typemap.php` file if you want to support more types of content.
 You can put parameters in a `.env` file, .ini style.
-Oh look, there is an accessor for the `.env` contents that is actually _not_ the terrible PHP global design pattern seen elsewhere.
+There is an accessor for the `.env` contents, like there is for everything, that is _not_ the terrible PHP global design pattern seen elsewhere.
 Don't forget to set you web server up to ram everything through `index.php`.